gyrogovernance/science/docs/CommonGovernanceModel.md

 CGM differs from existing approaches in what it takes as given and what it derives as necessary:

 **Physics:** Foundational physics programs follow three distinct approaches.
 Entity-based frameworks like string theory and loop quantum gravity begin with physical primitives (strings, spin networks) and derive dynamics from their properties.
 Principle-based frameworks like general relativity begin with physical postulates (equivalence principle, constancy of c) and derive geometric structure.
-CGM begins with a domain-agnostic logical axiom ("The Source is Common") that makes no reference to physical phenomena, deriving spacetime, quantum structure, and conservation laws as necessary consequences of operational closure.
+CGM begins with a domain-agnostic logical foundational assumption ("The Source is Common") that makes no reference to physical phenomena, deriving spacetime, quantum structure, and conservation laws as necessary consequences of operational closure.

 This methodological difference yields complementary strengths.
 String theory excels at unifying forces through higher-dimensional geometry; loop quantum gravity provides background-independent quantization; CGM derives observable-scale parameters from logical necessity.
 Where string theory requires compactification choices and loop quantum gravity requires cutoff regularization, CGM's constraints are fully determined by modal depth requirements.
 The frameworks also differ computationally: gyrogroup operations are more efficient than the combinatorial complexity of spin-foam summations in loop quantum gravity, the high-order perturbative series in string theory, or the numerical solutions to Einstein field equations in effective field theory, scaling polynomially with modal depth while requiring only bespoke mappings to observables.

 Empirical discrimination is possible.
 CGM predicts zero redshift drift testable with Extremely Large Telescope observations, whereas ΛCDM expects δz/δt ≈ -0.022 cm/s/yr at z = 2 [31].
 Precision measurements of α beyond ±0.03% or neutrino masses outside 0.04-0.08 eV would challenge CGM's derivations while leaving other frameworks unchanged.

-**Policy and Governance:** CGM's governance applications derive directly from the axioms, yielding operational alignment metrics that quantify traceability, informational variety, inference accountability, and intelligence integrity.
+**Policy and Governance:** CGM's governance applications derive directly from the foundational assumption and lemmas, yielding operational alignment metrics that quantify traceability, informational variety, inference accountability, and intelligence integrity.
 These measurements treat semantic coherence as the informational counterpart to physical conservation, using the same gyrogroup constraints discussed later in the document.
 Detailed derivations and protocols appear in [Alignment Analysis], with practical implementations provided by the GyroDiagnostics evaluation suite.

 **AI Alignment:** Current alignment approaches operate through empirical fitting.
 RLHF trains on human feedback signals, debate uses adversarial dynamics, and constitutional AI implements explicit behavioral rules.
 These methods excel at immediate deployment but remain vulnerable to preference manipulation and distributional shift because they lack grounding in necessary structure.